3 Park Avenue: History

-Prior to the construction of 3 Park Avenue, the armory of the 71st Regiment, New York National Guard was located at the address.
+Prior to the construction of 3 Park Avenue, the site contained the armory of the 71st Regiment, New York National Guard.
 The first armory of the 71st Regiment burnt down in 1902 and a replacement was completed in 1905 on a slightly larger section of land.
-The architectural firm of Clinton and Russell designed the second armory and in 1935 it was described as "Manhattan’s ugly old brownstone" by Time magazine, which was a reflection of a wider perception of the structure.
+The architectural firm of Clinton and Russell designed the second armory and in 1935 it was described as "Manhattan's ugly old brownstone" by Time magazine, which was a reflection of a wider perception of the structure.
 The armory was eventually demolished during the 1960s and a decade passed before the site was redeveloped.

 In 2000, the building was owned by Three Park Avenue Building Company LP.
 By 2014, the property formed part of the Cohen Brothers Realty Corporation's portfolio in June 2014.

 The building's lobby was renovated in 2001.
 In 2016, Cohen Brothers retained César Pelli's Pelli Clarke Pelli architects to design a renovation of the lobby.
 Changes included new metal canopies, gray granite, and columns at the exterior plaza, renovations of the 25,000 sqft of retail space, and new wood paneling, glass walls, lighting, and elevator cabs for the lobby.
 In December 2018, Citibank provided $182 million in debt to refinance the building.
+Between 2019 and 2023, the occupancy rate decreased from 85% to 54% after two major tenants, TransPerfect and Icon Capital, moved out.
+As a result, in 2024, the building's $182 million loan went into special servicing.